How to Choose the Right Rug to Pair with Patterned Curtains: A Balanced Approach

 • Monochromatic Palette: If you prefer a more subtle, cohesive look, opt for a rug in the same color family as the curtains, but in a slightly different shade.
 This monochromatic approach keeps the room feeling unified without too much contrast.

 Coordinating colors helps create a seamless transition between the rug and curtains, making the room feel well-thought-out and polished.
+Be sure to consider wall paint as part of the overall color coordination process for a truly cohesive design.

 6. Bold Choices: Rugs That Make Their Own Statement